jakobfriedl/tour-planner/README.md

 ### Models

 The models are placed in a separate layer so that all other layers have access to them and to avoid code duplication.
+There are two kinds of Data-Models used in the project, the Tour-Model and the Log-Model.
+Both classes contain all necessary properties and multiple constructors for Tour- and Log-objects.

 ### Backend